LYCrachel/TheSocialWeb/README.md

 # TheSocialWeb

+## Brief Introduction

 Project Assignment: Company Popularity On The Social Web _ Group 22

-This Github repository contains the scripts and data used in the project of the course Social Web of the Vrije Universiteit Amsterdam.
+This repository contains the scripts and data used in the project of the course Social Web of the Vrije Universiteit Amsterdam.

+## Technical related

-It contains the code which has been build using PHP/HTML/CSS/JS technologies to produce the final dashboard that contains all statistics and analysis charts.
+The project contains the code built with PHP/HTML/CSS/JS for generating the final dashboard that contains all statistics and analysis charts.

-In order to run the code locally, two commands need to be run on the local machine (to get all dependencies packages)
+To run the code on a local machine, two commands need to be executed to get all dependencies packages
 1. composer install
 2. bower install

+## How it works

-The folder /server/data contains the scripts of gathering and full data.
+* The folder */server/data* contains the scripts of gathering full data.
-(ALL PYTHON FILES (.py) ARE CREATED AND RUNED IN PYCHARM ON PYTHON 2.7)
+(ALL PYTHON FILES (.py) ARE CREATED AND RUN IN PYCHARM ON PYTHON 2.7)

-All the gathered Twitter data can be found in the folder called: twitter_data.
-This folder contains the old restricted data, the full data, and the cleaned data used in the final version of the project in the respectivly folders old_twitter_data, new_twitter_data and KLM and Deloitte.
+* All Twitter data gathered can be found in the folder *twitter_data*.
+This folder contains the old restricted data, the full data, and the cleaned data used in the final version of the project in folders *old_twitter_data*, *new_twitter_data*, and KLM and Deloitte, respectively.

-The old twitter data folder contains the data created with the use of the Python script called OldVersionTwitterScript.py.
-The folder also contains the set parameters in the run of the code.
+* The old twitter data folder contains the data created with the Python script *OldVersionTwitterScript.py*.
+The folder also contains the set parameters to run the code.

-The new twitter data folder contains the data about the companies KLM and Deloite.
-The explanation also in folder contains a link to a folder with all data gathered, which were stored there due to the size limit of Github.
-The new twitter data is gathered by running 2 scripts.
-Gathering_of_tweets.py and Tweets_of_a_user.py.
-Gathering_of_tweets.py is for collecting the tweets about a company.
-The Tweets_of_a_user is used to gather tweets posted by a specific user.
+* The new twitter data folder contains the data about the companies KLM and Deloite.
+The explanation in it also has a link to another folder with all data gathered, which were stored due to size limiting of Github.
+The new twitter data is gathered by running 2 scripts *Gathering_of_tweets.py* and *Tweets_of_a_user.py*. *Gathering_of_tweets.py* collects tweets about a company, while *Tweets_of_a_user.py* gathers tweets posted by a specific user.

-Furthermore contains the folder the iPython notebook files for the scraping and API of different social media platforms: Facebook, LinkedIn and Youtube.
-These are developed, but were not used in the final project.
-An example result of the Facebook scraper has been stored in the img folder.
+* iPython notebook files are also provided for the scraping and API of different social media platforms: Facebook, LinkedIn and Youtube.
+These were developed but not used in the final project.
+An example result of the Facebook scraper can be found in the *img* folder.